Introduction

 - Workspaces — dashboards for contracts and wallets, with activity, balances, TVL, storage, and tracked data.

 Stagenets expose a standard Ethereum JSON-RPC endpoint, so they work with your existing tools.
-Think of them as a drop-in upgrade to a testnet.
+Think of them as a drop-in upgrade to ordinary testnets and local forks.

 contract.dev also offers a CLI and SDK, so agents, scripts, and tools can interact with Stagenets programmatically.